flux-framework/rfc/spec_42.rst

 Background
 **********

-The subprocess server protocol is implemented in two distinct Flux
+The subprocess server protocol is implemented in three Flux components:
-components:

 .. list-table::